tesseral-labs/docs/fern/pages/concepts/projects.md

 #### Microsoft OAuth Client Secret

 Login with Microsoft uses a protocol called OAuth.
 To use Login with Microsoft with your app, you must register an *OAuth Client* with Microsoft.
 You can read more about this process in [Microsoft's documentation](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=client-secret%2Cexpose-a-web-api).

 This is a *sensitive* value.
 Tesseral only stores it in encrypted form.
 You can only write to this value, and you cannot read it back out.

+#### GitHub OAuth Client ID

+Login with GitHub uses a protocol called OAuth.
+To use Login with GitHub with your app, you must register an *OAuth Client* with GitHub.
+You can read more about this process in [GitHub's documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).

+When you register an OAuth Client with GitHub, you will receive a *Client ID* from GitHub.

+This is a non-sensitive string that will appear as a query parameter every time someone uses Login with GitHub to access your application.
+It looks something like this: `Ov24lb8r3bwJrtWJl5aR`.

+#### GitHub OAuth Client Secret

+Login with GitHub uses a protocol called OAuth.
+To use Login with GitHub with your app, you must register your application with GitHub.
+You can read more about this process in [GitHub's documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).

+When you register an application with GitHub, you will receive a *Client Secret* from GitHub.

+This is a *sensitive* value.
+Tesseral only stores it in encrypted form.
+You can only write to this value, and you cannot read it back out.